tritonas00/system-tar-and-restore/README.md

 - (Optional) Swap partition

 - (Optional) Set custom partitions.
 Syntax is mountpoint=device (e.g /usr=/dev/sda3 /var/cache=/dev/sda4).

+- (Optional) Additional mount options for the root partitions.

+- (Optional) If the root filesystem is btrfs, the script will ask if you want to create a subvolume for it.
+If yes, it will ask for the subvolume's name and also if you want to create other subvolumes.
+Just enter the subvolume paths (e.g /home /var /usr ...) seperated by space.

 - (Optional) Bootloader and target disk (MBR).
 Grub2 and Syslinux are both supported.
    If Syslinux is selected, it will ask for additional kernel options which will be written in syslinux.cfg.